nacx/circus/README.md

 ----------------------------------

 To build your own Circus application, you can take a look at the *examples* folder.
-There you will find an example Makefile that you can use to build your own application.
+There you will find an example Makefile that you can use to build it.

-If you installed Circus, you will have to change the *LIBDIR* variable to point to the location where you installed the library.
+If you installed Circus using the *make install* command, you will need to change the *LIBDIR* variable to point to the location where you installed the library.

 Issue Tracking